NicholasJamesWilliams/powerbi_portfolio/powerbi.md

 ---
 # file: powerbi.md
 layout: projects
-title: Power BI Dashboards & Reports
+title: Power BI Reports & Dashboards
 description: >
-              Explore my diverse Power BI portfolio!
-This section is a showcase of the versatility of Power BI, with a variety of interactive dashboards and reports I've created using Microsoft Power BI.
-Each project demonstrates my ability to turn raw data into insightful visualizations that drive informed decision-making.
-Whether it's sales analysis, financial reporting, or operational metrics, these dashboards highlight my expertise in data modeling, DAX, and Power Query.
-Discover how I use Power BI to provide clear and actionable insights tailored to different business needs.
+              Dive into a curated selection of Power BI dashboards and reports I have developed across a wide range of industries.
+Each project showcases my ability to transform complex, multi-source data into intuitive, decision-ready visuals.
+From dynamic sales and inventory analysis to detailed P&L reporting and operational KPIs, these dashboards reflect my expertise in data modelling, DAX, Power Query, and end-to-end BI architecture.
+Whether working with executive stakeholders, streamlining reporting processes, or integrating advanced automation via Power Automate and dataflows, every solution is built with clarity, performance, and business impact in mind.
+Discover how I deliver real-time, actionable insights that help organisations make smarter, faster decisions.

 show_collection: powerbi
 featured:        true
 ---